sendgrid/docs/source/Classroom/Track/Unsubscribes/list_unsubscribe.md

 Email Unsubscribe: mailto
 {% endanchor %}

 The mailto portion of the List-Unsubscribe header allows you to specify an email address that will receive the unsubscribe request.
-In other words, when a recipient clicks the "unsubscribe" link in your email, and email will be sent by the recipient's mail client to this address.
+In other words, when a recipient clicks the "unsubscribe" link in your email, the recipient's email client will send an email to this address.

 **It is your responsibility to receive and process these generated emails.**